japandotorg/shinku/docs/cog.rst

 This includes the Python and shell commands.

 Please note that this queue is specific to the cog instance.
-If jishaku is reloaded, the command-task queue for the older instance will be lost, even if there are uncancelled command-tasks within it.
+If shinku is reloaded, the command-task queue for the older instance will be lost, even if there are uncancelled command-tasks within it.
 This will make it very difficult to cancel those tasks.

 .. py:function:: jsk tasks